 Synopsis

 Steve Connolly played lead guitar on some of the most memorable tracks of the eighties as part of Paul Kelly’s band, The Coloured Girls (later renamed The Messengers).
-Those riffs from ‘To Her Door’, ‘Leaps and Bounds’ and ‘Before Too Long’ are Steve’s.
+Those lead breaks from ‘To Her Door’, ‘Leaps and Bounds’ and ‘Before Too Long’ are Steve’s.
 You’ve been humming them for decades.
 His sound was as crucial to the tracks as Kelly’s poetic lyrics.
 Steve’s talent was cut short at the ‘too young’ age of 36 however, passing away suddenly in May of 1995.
 As time goes by Steve’s tracks and production are being re-recorded.
 The thread of his influence has been diluted.
 Other guitarists now play those lead breaks but never with the same touch.
-Steve held firm views on many topics but that stubborn, opinionated trait was only seeking to push creativity forward, to make the song better.
-Instead of guitar noodling, Steve surrendered himself to the melody, serving the story of the song.
-Very much Australia’s David Gilmour or Mark Knopfler.
-Steve’s guitar reminds us there is beauty in simplicity, in saying more with less.
-His direct melodic style influenced many modern guitarists, and his early promotion of First Nations musical voices should be recognised.
+Steve is Australia’s forgotten guitarist.
+His playing reminds us there is beauty in simplicity, in saying more with less.
+His musical legacy does not stop with simply his riffs.
+Steve encouraged and produced albums for indigineous artists early in their careers, helping elevate their music to a mainstream audience.
+Like a Lowdown Guitar is a love letter to the 1980’s and early 1990’s independent music scene, the era before social media, mobile phones and the internet.
+The film remembers Steve from those heady days of relative freedom packed into airless pubs, sweat raining from the roof, leaping around to a world class band.

-Go check out the photographic images courtesy of Stuart Spence, Lawrence Markham, Liz Reed, and Tony Mott in the image gallery below.
+Photographic images courtesy of Stuart Spence, Lawrence Markham, Bryan Cook, Mark Ray, Liz Reed, and Tony Mott in the image gallery below.

 Story

 Steve Connolly was born into a family of vaudevillians, leftists and writers.
 He lived fast and loose with a ‘stick it to the man’ vibe.
-His schooling at Brinsley Road Free School encouraged the pupils “not to colour in, but to colour out.’
+His schooling at the controversial Brinsley Road Free School encouraged the pupils “not to colour in, but to colour out.’
 An ideas man from an early age he was focused and determined to forge a musical path for himself.
-Steve was charismatic and a bit of an enigma, quiet till he knew you better, but always generous with his time.

-By all accounts Steve was devastated at the end of The Messengers’ run.
-But he picked himself up and expanded his skills with the Celtic folk rock of The Troubles as well as recording a demo with Steve Lucas (of X).
-Never one to stand still he turned his hand to producing.
-Taking the reins for albums with Kaarin Fairfax and Kev Carmody before co-producing Archie Roach’s ‘Charcoal Lane’ and producing and playing with Sherry Rich and The Grievous Angels.
+Steve’s career after the Messengers was varied.
+It was hard to climb back to those heights again quickly.
+He expanded his skills with the Celtic folk rock of The Troubles as well as recording a demo with Steve Lucas (of X).
+Never one to stand still he turned his hand to producing, taking the reins for albums with Kaarin Fairfax and Kev Carmody.
+He had already co-produced Archie Roach’s ‘Charcoal Lane’ in 1989 and found he enjoyed that type of work.
+He would also play on and produce an EP for Sherry Rich and The Grievous Angels.
 But by 1994 Steve’s long neglected health began failing.
-Like many at the time, his dabbling turned to substance abuse and exacerbated an underlying condition.
-But Steve loved his rock ‘n roll life and never thought he could fail.
-He started up his own band, The Usual Suspects, working with ex-Divinyls bassist Tim Millikan.
-He had recorded all instruments and his voice and was soon to start mixing the album when he fell seriously ill.
-An infection and cardiac issues combined and after a short stay in hospital he passed away from a bacterial infection of the heart.
+His new band, The Usual Suspects, began working with ex-Divinyls bassist/producer and engineer Tim Millikan.
+All the instruments and his voice had been recorded and they were waiting for a space to appear in the Atlantis studio schedule when Steve fell seriously ill and passed away from a bacterial infection of the heart.
 His last album was posthumously released.

 Production Stage